Pinku531680/warden/README.md

 ### 3. Telemetry & Visualization
 * **React.js:** Operates as the lightweight client dashboard and simulation core, written without third-party design frameworks to keep strict control over DOM rendering loops while actively managing the in-memory flight registry for reactive backpressure tracking.
-* **Protocol Buffers:** Enforces a strict, cross-language binary serialization schema across the system, enabling low-overhead, chunked data emission from the client to the gateway.
 * **Recharts & Nivo:** Used to render highly optimized, hardware-accelerated visualizations for live feature distributions and statistical anomalies.

 ## **Architectural Takeaways & Learnings**